-Young love is a flame; very pretty, often very hot and fierce, but still only light and flickering.
+Young love is a flame; beautiful, often very hot and fierce, but still only light and flickering.
 The love of the older and disciplined heart is as coals, deep-burning, unquenchable. – Henry Ward Beecher

 Puppy love (infatuation) is the first kind of romantic love we feel as teenagers.
 It is part of an immature relationship without the long term commitments that comes with mature relationships.
 The feelings that are commonly felt are very intense feelings of desire, passion and excitement.
-The focus of puppy love is on feelings – which can change quickly without explanation.
+The focus of puppy love is on feelings (usually your own)– which can change quickly without explanation.

 Characteristics of teen puppy love are:

 - You can’t get enough of seeing this person.

 - You get a rush and exciting feeling when you see this person.

 - You may blush, sweat or get heart palpitations upon seeing the person.